robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 ======================
 Parameter dependencies make explicit the dependency of one parameter on another.
 For example, some models have both an intra- and an extra-axonal compartment that both feature the ``theta`` and ``phi`` fibre orientation parameters.
-It could be desired that these angles are exactly the same for both compartments and that they both reflect the exact same fibre orientation.
+It could be desired that these angles are exactly the same for both compartments, that is, that they both reflect the exact same fibre orientation.
 One possibility to solve this would be to create a new compartment having the features of both the intra- and the extra-axonal compartment.
 This however lowers the reusability of the compartments.
 Instead, one could define parameter dependencies in the composite model, for example: